 Essential stops on the Perth to Broome drive

-This Western Australia road trip itinerary is very detailed, taking you from near the bottom of the state right up to the top of it, stopping at most places of interest along the way.
+This West Coast Australia road trip itinerary is very detailed, taking you from near the bottom of the state right up to the top of it, stopping at most places of interest along the way.
 If you have less time, here’s the stops that you should be paying particular attention to on your Perth to Broome drive.

 - The Pinnacles (Nambung National Park)